-Plymouth has been the starting point for many great voyages
+Plymouth has been the starting point for many globally significant voyages

 of discovery.
 But few of these are better known or have provided such a